FAST - Future Advancers of

 FAST connects professional scientists, technologists, engineers, artists, and mathematicians (STEAM) with high school students to work on year-long open-ended projects that inspire students to pursue STEAM professions.
 Mentors and students meet in the afternoon every other Saturday throughout the school year to brainstorm a novel project, execute the project, and share the results with the larger community.

-FAST also provides up to $100 per student for project supplies and helps connect students with resources at universities to make their wildest ideas a reality.
+FAST also provides at least $100 per student for project supplies and helps connect students with resources at universities to make their wildest ideas a reality.

 Support FAST !